devfabiosilva/myCryptoBot/luis.ai_training_cultures/README.md

 # Culture language training

-You must train your cognitive service before running myCryptoBot There are two examples (Brazilian Portuguese and US English).
+You must train your cognitive service before running myCryptoBot.

+There are two examples (Brazilian Portuguese and US English).
 Choose one to install in your local server or in MS Azure Cloud.

 ## Creating LUIS (Language Understanding Intelligence System) account